davidakennedy/davidakennedy.com/_src/articles/2015-04-15-let-wordpress-speak.md

 From [Let WordPress Speak: New in WordPress 4.2](https://make.wordpress.org/accessibility/2015/04/15/let-wordpress-speak-new-in-wordpress-4-2/) on Make WordPress Accessible.

-I'm excited about this upcoming feature in WordPress and its ability to make modern, snappy JavaScript-powerd pieces of WordPress a great experience for screen reader users.
+I'm excited about this upcoming feature in WordPress and its ability to make modern, snappy JavaScript-powered pieces of WordPress a great experience for screen reader users.